leonardoborges/octopress/source/_posts/2012-11-05-this-is-was-we-built-in-24-hours.markdown

 ---
 layout: post
-title: "This is was we built in 24 hours"
+title: "This is what we built in 24 hours"
 date: 2012-11-05 11:12
 comments: true
 categories: [mobile, ios, android]